-According to the local community, there are many unmarked sites of archaeological importance in the area.
-Such sites are at risk of being removed, damaged, and tempered with by small-scale mining activities.
+According to the NHC, there are about 900 archaeological sites marked and several unmarked archaeological sites in the Brandberg Area.
+Unmarked sites are at risk of being removed, damaged, and tempered with by small-scale mining activities.

-Should there be sites or materials of archaeological importance uncovered during mining, such incidences should be reported to the National Heritage Council.
+Small-scale mining activities should be limited to 10km zone from Brandberg and no mining claims should be registered within this zone.
+Should there be sites or materials of archaeological importance uncovered during mining, such incidences should be reported to the National Heritage Council (Brandberg Office).

-SSMs activities Impact Type Rati ings (before Significance
+SSMs activities Impact Type Ratings (before mitigation/measures) Significance

 Extent Duration Intensity Probability Without With

 measures measures

 Artisanal Negative 2 1 1 1 5 3

 Semi-mechanized 2 1 3 3 9 7